-INDICATOR 3.C: Monitors and adjusts services\ as needed to ensure continuous progress toward achieving academic standards, social and emotional goals of students, schools and the district.
+INDICATOR 3.C: Monitors and adjusts services as needed to ensure continuous progress toward achieving academic standards, social and emotional goals of students, schools and the district.

 Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED SP & SW Behaviors Rarely able to appropriately interpret data on student progress.
 Rarely modifies activities to appropriately challenge students at their developmental skill levels.
 Rarely makes the connection between data and services.
 Sometimes uses multiple sources of data to monitor student progress.
 Sometimes modifies activities as needed to appropriately challenge students at their developmental skill levels.
 Sometimes consults with colleagues about student progress.
-Sometimes demonstrates and/or under- stands how data can be used to adjust and differentiate services.
-Consistently integrates data from multiple sources to continually monitor progress and provide recommendations to improve services.
+Sometimes demonstrates and/or Consistently integrates data from multiple sources to continually monitor progress and provide recommendations to improve services.
+Regularly collaborates with other colleagues to monitor progress of students towards achieving individualized goals.
+Consistently plans for and/or provides mental health and behavioral interventions for students.
 In addition to "Effective": Collaborates with team members and students about data regarding effectiveness of interventions and teaches students to monitor individual progress.
+(Continued on next page)